Code of Student Conduct

 7.4 Administration of Charges

-2. Request to meet the charged student through an accountability meeting, and, if found responsible, issue an outcome to the student;
+- Request to meet the charged student or RSO through an initial meeting, and, if found responsible, issue an administrative outcome;

-4. Hold the referral for further investigation; or
+- Hold the referral for further inquiry; or

-B. For the matter to be resolved administratively, the student must agree to accept the recommendation of the Director of SAA by doing the following:
+- For the matter to be resolved administratively, the student or RSO must agree to accept the recommendation of the Director of SAA by doing the following:

-1. Accept responsibility for his or her conduct and the outcome in writing; and
+- Accept responsibility for the conduct and the outcome in writing;

-2. Waive his or her right to have the case considered by the UHP.
+- Waive the right to have the case considered by a UHP; or

 9.0 UHP COMPOSITION AND PROCEDURES